Doctoral Internship in Health Service Psychology

 Qualifications:

-Applicants must be advanced doctoral students with appropriate coursework in assessment, clinical diagnosis, counseling theory and practice.
-All formal coursework, supervised practicum experiences (minimum of 500 hours by start of internship), and comprehensive examinations for the doctorate in counseling or clinical psychology must be completed prior to beginning the internship.
-We prefer applicants who have completed their dissertation proposals prior to the beginning of the internship year.
+Applicants must be advanced doctoral students with appropriate coursework in assessment, clinical diagnosis, counseling theory, and practice.
+All formal coursework, supervised practicum experiences (minimum of 450 direct intervention hours accrued by the start of the internship year, not by the application deadline), and comprehensive examinations for the doctorate in counseling or clinical psychology must be completed before beginning the internship.
+We prefer applicants who have completed their dissertation proposals before the beginning of the internship year.
 Applicants with a demonstrated interest in working with multicultural populations are preferred.
 Applicants from APA-accredited doctoral programs in counseling or clinical psychology are preferred.

 Procedures:

-Please note that our deadline for completed applications is November 2, 2023 (midnight EST).
-Your application will be reviewed by the Selection Committee during the month of November.
-After initial review, selected applicants will be contacted for telephone interviews.
-We will make every effort to notify all applicants of their status by the week of December 3, 2023
+Please note that our deadline for completed applications is November 1, 2024 (midnight EST).
+Your application will be reviewed by the Selection Committee in November.
+After the initial review, selected applicants will be contacted for telephone interviews.
+We will make every effort to notify all applicants of their status by the week of December 9, 2024.

-We plan to conduct interviews via Zoom only between December 12-December 22, 2023.
-The interviews last 45-50 minutes, typically includes responding to at least 1 vignette and then other questions that help us assess the match between the applicant's goals for the year and what we have to offer.
+We plan to conduct interviews via Zoom only between December 10-December 18, 2024.
+The interviews last 45-50 minutes, and typically include responding to at least 1 vignette and then other questions that help us assess the match between the applicant's goals for the year and what we have to offer.
 There are usually 8-10 questions and then time at the end for applicants to ask us questions.
 The interview team typically consists of the training director, a current intern, a postdoctoral fellow, and a senior staff clinician.

 As an APPIC member internship, we follow all APPIC policies and procedures regarding selection and notification.
 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.
 These policies are available on the APPIC website.
-We will be participating in the APPIC match process coordinated by National Matching Services, Inc. In order to participate and be considered by our site, you must register with National Matching services by requesting a packet of materials.
-This can be done by phone at (416) 977-3431 or online at www.natmatch.com/psychint .
+We will be participating in the APPIC match process coordinated by National Matching Services, Inc. To participate and be considered by our site, you must register with National Matching Services by requesting a packet of materials.
+This can be done by phone at (416) 977-3431 or online at the National Matching Service website.
 Our program code number is 111511.

 The Psychology Internship at CAPS is accredited by the American Psychological Association.
 For further information, you may contact the APA Office of Program Consultation and Accreditation by phone at (202) 336-5979 or (202) 336-6123 TDD or at the following website: www.apa.org/ed/accreditation.
 You may also email the Accreditation Office at apaaccre@apa.org.
 You may also write to them at: